CMMC 2.0 Capabilities

 · Implement advanced email protections

-Some of the domains don’t specify practices for every capability at every level.
+Not all domains specify practices for every capability at every level.
 For example, some of the capabilities come into play only at higher CMMC maturity levels.
 However, because the CMMC practices are cumulative across levels, all the lower-level practices will be required at higher levels.

-For example, in the Asset Management (AM) domain, there are no practices required for capability C006, Manage asset inventory, until Level 4.
-This means that CMMC certification at levels 1, 2 or 3 do not mandate compliance with any practices for that C006 capability.
-However, at Level 4 (and thus also at Level 5), practice AM.4.226 is required.
-No further practices are mandated at Level 5, so Level 5 certification for this capability would require you to implement only AM.4.226.
+For example, in the Asset Management (AM) domain, there are no practices required for capability C006, Manage asset inventory, until Level 3.
+This means that CMMC certification at levels 1 and 2 do not mandate compliance with any practices for that C006 capability.
+Note that the relationship between capabilities and practices, along with the numbering of the practices, have yet to be remapped to the new CMMC 2.0.

-To concretely prove compliance with each capability, an Organization Seeking Certification (OSC) must demonstrate that it adheres to various practices (administrative, technical, policy and process controls), including indicators of how well the practices have been operationalized as required for the applicable CMMC maturity level.
+To concretely prove compliance with each capability, an Organization Seeking Certification (OSC) must demonstrate that it adheres to various CMMC 2.0 practices (administrative, technical, policy and process controls from NIST 800-171), including indicators of how well the practices have been operationalized as required for the applicable CMMC maturity level.

-When you are reviewing/comparing the CMMC standard against your environment, the capabilities provide additional structure to the [best] practices within each CMMC domain.
-These “subgroups” can help you judge whether your organization has implemented, and has culturally adopted, a particular set of practices, or not.
+When you are reviewing/comparing the CMMC 2.0 standard against your environment, the capabilities add additional structure to the [best] practices within each CMMC domain.
+These “subgroups” can help you judge whether your organization has implemented and culturally adopted a particular set of practices, or not.

 For example, if you were to step through the domains and capabilities one by one, you’d probably start with practice AC.1.001 within the “Establish system access requirements” capability within the Access Control (AC) domain.
 As you go along, you could record the status of each capability (or individual practices) in relation to your chosen CMMC level; for example, as “implemented,” “not implemented,” “not in scope,” etc.

-Many DIB companies lack sufficient in-house expertise and resources to prepare for CMMC assessment on their own, especially if they need to comply with CMMC Level 3 or above (required for handling Controlled Unclassified Information or CUI).
+Many DIB companies lack sufficient in-house expertise and resources to prepare for CMMC assessment on their own, especially if they need to comply with CMMC Level 2 (required for handling Controlled Unclassified Information or CUI) or Level 3.

 To connect with a CMMC expert to discuss your specific CMMC compliance questions, contact Pivot Point Security.